wakkihaya/neurotechjp/src/md/en/blog/mr-nakanishi-ucsd.md

 The team that set the world record for the BCI in 2018 is the research team of [Masaki Nakanishi]([https://sccn.ucsd.edu/~masaki/]), who works at the research facility called [SCCN](https://sccn.ucsd.edu/) at UC San Diego.

-For this interview, I had the opportunity to talk with Masaki Nakanishi, who is working as a Project Scientist at a world-class research facility, about his career and the potential of the world record-breaking "SSVEP" technology.
+For this interview, I had the opportunity to talk with Masaki Nakanishi, who is working as an Assitant Project Scientist at a world-class research facility, about his career and the potential of the world record-breaking "SSVEP" technology.

 &nbsp;